charlesll/RaMin/data/ReadMe.md

 Two obs.npy and labels.pkl files contain the X spectra and their labels, respectively.

+## Mixed Synthetic

+This folder contains the notebook to generate the mixed datasets.

 ## Files to further test the method

 Files in the To_Recognize folder from the IPGP Geomaterial Raman database.